Newquay-Surf-Life-Saving-Club/newquay-surf-life-saving-club.github.io/content/membership/_index.md

 - Spaces available based on capacity

 ### Nippers (age 7-12)
-- Must be able to swim a minimum of 50m
+- Must be able to swim a minimum of 50m with a good stroke if aged 7-9
+- Must be able to swim a minimum of 100m with a good stroke if aged 10-12
 - Training takes place on Sundays
 - Trials held in October
 - Must pass swimming assessment